Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 This framework serves as a foundational guide for stakeholders involved in AI music generation, emphasizing the importance of community engagement.

 ### Objective
-This framework aims to provide a comprehensive, practical approach to emotional representation in AI-generated music, highlighting critical emotional goals, acknowledging AI limitations, and fostering community collaboration for continuous improvement.
+This framework aims to provide a structured outline for emotional representation in AI-generated music, focusing on:
+1. **Identification of Emotional Goals**
+2. **Evaluation of AI Limitations**
+3. **Community Collaboration for Feedback**

 ### Steps to Specify and Decompose the Mission